The Norwegian Development Program to Combat Marine Litter and Microplastics

 At the third UN third Environmental Assembly (UNEA 3) in 2017, the world’s environmental ministers agreed on a vision to eliminate the discharge of litter and microplastics to the oceans over time.
-The Norwegian Development Program will follow-up that vision though concrete initiatives.
+The Norwegian Development Programme will follow-up that vision though concrete initiatives.
 The UN’s Environmental Assembly also called for enhanced funding to combat marine litter at a global level.

 The main objective of the Norwegian development program to combat marine litter and microplastics is to prevent and greatly reduce the extent of marine litter from large sources in developing countries.

 To achieve this, funding is set to focus on four outcomes:

 - Management of plastic waste in partner countries is improved

 - Selected coastal areas and rivers are cleared of waste and the waste is sustainably managed.

 - Private sector performance regarding sustainable production and use, and responsible waste management, is improved